 In this book, Yi Feng combines political and economic analyses to study the effects of political institutions on economic performance.
 Traditionally, political scientists disregard details of economic conditions, while economists may not take into consideration a systematic explanation of political regimes.
 The growing interest in the interplay of political and economic systems, spurred by the political democratization and economic liberalization evident in many countries over the last twenty years, merits this new perspective.

 In many countries, monetary policy decisions are made by committees.
 In the United States, these decisions are made by the Federal Reserve's Federal Open Market Committee (FOMC), which consists of the seven members of the Board of Governors and the presidents of the twelve district banks.
 This book examines the process by which the preferences of the FOMC's individual members are translated into collective policy choices.
+This focus on the aggregation of individual preferences into group decisions is unique and provides an important perspective on the evolution of monetary policy choices.

 This wide-ranging review of some of the major issues in development economics focuses on the role of economic and political institutions.
 Drawing on the latest findings in institutional economics and political economy, Pranab Bardhan, a leader in the field of development economics, offers a relatively nontechnical discussion of current thinking on these issues from the viewpoint of poor countries, synthesizing recent research and reflecting on where we stand today.